martin-wey/martin-wey.github.io/_pages/about.md

 My research is all about the application of deep learning and natural language processing in software engineering.
 As part of my current research, my objective is to design data-intensive approaches that can be leveraged to ease the development and maintenance of complex software systems by assisting developers.

 The objective of my Ph.D. thesis is twofold.
-First, it involves the design of **multimodal learning approaches to better modeling the software world**.
-Secondly, I believe that it is essential **to make deep learning models adaptable** to various situations where data drift may occur or where the end-task evolves.
-Hence, my main second objective is to leverage **continual learning** and **meta-learning** to improve their adaptability.
+First, it involves the design of **multimodal learning approaches to better modeling programs**.
+Secondly, I believe that making **deep learning models of code adaptable and robust** to adversarial situations where important distribution drift of the data occur is crucial.
+Therefore, my second objective is to study the resilience of deep learning models of code to these scenarios, and design methods to improve their robustness.

 ---

 Besides, I enjoy reading about other research topics including psychology, neuroscience, and, deep reinforcement learning.
 In my free time, I play and compose music ([check out this page!](/music)).
-I also like to go hiking in the wild!

 ---